Icofunding/Legal/Terms and Conditions (EN).md

 ###### a.
 That you will only provide us with Content and Information that you have right to provide and allow us to display the referred content and information.

 ###### b.
-You own and/or control all rights in and to the Content and Information, and the right to grant all of the rights and licenses in these Terms and Conditions, and if you are the holder of such rights, the holder of such tights has completely and effectively waived all such rights and irrevocably granted you the right to grant the licenses stated above without the need for payment to you or any other person or entity;
+You own and/or control all rights in and to the Content and Information, and the right to grant all of the rights and licenses in these Terms and Conditions, and if you are not the holder of such rights, the holder of such rights has completely and effectively waived all such rights and irrevocably granted you the right to grant the licenses stated above without the need for payment to you or any other person or entity;

 ###### c.
-That you have rights to all copyrights, trademarks, trade secrets, IP or other material provided by you for display by us.
+That you have rights to all copyrights, trademarks, trade secrets, IP or other material provided by you for display in the Platform.

 ###### d.
 That you understand that your Content and Information may be republished and if you do not have the right to submit Content and Information for such use, it may subject you to liability.
 Icofunding will not be responsible or liable for any use of your Content and Information by Icofunding according to this Agreement;